mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ### kernel

-It contains core languages of MPS such as loaders for Java stubs, classes for persistence, language checkers, make classes and runtime classes for smodel such as `SConceptOperations.java` and `SModelOperations.java`.
+It contains core languages of MPS such as loaders for Java stubs, classes for persistence, language checkers, make classes, and runtime classes for smodel such as `SConceptOperations.java` and `SModelOperations.java`.

 ### languages

-This folder contains all core languages such as smodel, quotation, access, quotations, pattern, and so forth.
+This folder contains all core languages such as smodel, quotation, access, quotations, and pattern.

 ### make

-Everything related to the make facet is situated in this folder.
+Everything related to the make facet is in this folder.

 ### stub

-This folder contains all stub models provided by MPS, e.g. stubs for annotations (like [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g. `java.util.List`) and all MPS related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g. MPS.Core).
+This folder contains all stub models provided by MPS, e.g., stubs for annotations (like [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g., `java.util.List`), and all MPS-related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g., MPS.Core).

 ### tool

-This folder contains classes for accessing MPS from Java (e.g. `MPSEnvironment) and other tool-related classes such as accessing Ant from Java.
+This folder contains classes for accessing MPS from Java (e.g., `MPSEnvironment`) and other tool-related classes, such as accessing Ant from Java.

 ## platform